 There is such a safety difference that when I built my home gym, the only weights I had for the first couple of years was a set of adjustable dumbbells.
 I’m definitely not advising that we should only have dumbbells in our garage or basement gyms.
 I am saying that they are much safer for many exercises.

 Not sure what dumbbells would be good for your home gym?
 I wrote an entire article to help you decide that you can see by clicking here!
-You can also see all the gear I recommend for your home gym on my recommended gear page here!

 Looking to add a squat rack to your gym?
 Check out my article here where I outline everything you need to know to pick out the perfect squat rack for your home gym.
 Or you can just go to my recommended racks page here for specific model recommendations based on your budget and size needs!

-All in One Home Gyms
+Train on an All in One Home Gym

 I used to rail against these machines.
 I had an uppity attitude that they didn’t really qualify as weight training.
-I’ve owned two (yes, two) BowFlex machines in my life.
+I’ve owned two (yes, two) Bowflex machines in my life.
 Both ended up being very expensive places to hang my clothes.
 For the longest time, I completely disqualified this type of equipment as being effective.
 I was wrong.

 A while back, I started traveling relatively often.
 Because of that, I ended up using numerous hotel gyms to get in a workout while on the road.
 That meant that I ended up using quite a few different all in one cable type gyms.
 And you know what?
 I always found a way to get in a solid workout on them.